tensorly/viz/paper/paper.md

 # Introduction

 Multi-way data, also known as tensor data or data cubes occur in many applications, such as text mining [@bader2008discussion], neuroscience [@andersen2004structure] and chemical analysis [@bro1997parafac].
 Uncovering the meaningful patterns within such data can provide crucial insights about the data source and tensor decompositions have proven an effective tool for this task.
 In particular, the PARAFAC model (also known as CANDECOMP/PARAFAC, or CP, and the canonical polyadic decomposition, or CPD), has shown great promise for extracting interpretable components.
 PARAFAC has, for example, extracted topics from an email corpus [@bader2008discussion] and chemical spectra from fluorescence spectroscopy data [@bro1997parafac].
 For a thorough introduction to tensor methods we refer the reader to [@kolda2009tensor] and [@bro1997parafac].
-The goal of TensorLy-Vis (TLVis) is to provide utilities for analysing, visualising and working with tensor decompositions for data analysis in Python.
+The goal of TensorLy-Visualisation (TLViz) is to provide utilities for analysing, visualising and working with tensor decompositions for data analysis in Python.

 # Statement of need